Specialty Pharmacy Patient Rights

 One Renaissance Boulevard

 You may also call the Accreditation Commission for Health Care (ACHC) toll-free at 855-937-2242 or visit https://www.urac.org/file-a-grievance.

 - Tell us everything we need to know about your condition and history.

-- Do what your doctor recommends or tell your doctor why you do not want to follow the recommendations.
+- Do what your doctor recommends or tell your doctor why you don’t want to follow the recommendations.

 - Be considerate of the people with whom you come in contact.

-- Take part in making your hospital stay safe; be an involved part of your health care team.
+- Take part in making your hospital stay safe; be an active and involved part of your health care team.

 - Provide your health insurance information or ask us about other options available to assist you with your payments.